waghdurgesh/redmine-redcase-mcp-ai-agent/README.md

 Using MCP-enabled AI assistants (such as Continue), users can:

-1. Provide requirements, user stories, bugs, or specifications
+1. Provide code, requirements, user stories, bugs, or specifications
 2. Generate structured QA test cases
 3. Review and refine them
 4. Create Redcase test cases directly in Redmine